google/hangouts-chat-bot-cloud-function-nodejs-example/README.md

 # Hangouts Chat Bot on Google Cloud Functions

+*This is not an officially supported Google product*

 This repo contains a full example of a Google Cloud Function which can server as a bot for Google Hangouts Chat written in NodeJS.
 The bot is able to authenticate users with their Google account by means of a OAuth 2.0 web flow and acquire permissions for scopes from the Google Cloud Platform (GCP).
 In this particular example, the bot asks to access Google BigQuery on behalf of the user.